aburrell/ocbpy/docs/examples/ex_vector.rst

 Because there are 110 vectors at this time and location, printing ``pgr_vect`` will create a long string!
-A better way to visualise the vector gridding is to plot the data.
+Vector data does not require array input, but does allow it to reduce the time needed for calculating data observed at the same time.
+A better way to visualise the array of vector velocity data is to plot it.
 The following code will create a figure that shows the AACGMV2 velocities on the left and the OCB velocities on the right.
 Because data from only one radar is plotted, only a fraction of the polar region is plotted.